 The Mukilteo shoreline planning area has been subject to a series of activities over time, including shipping, railroad, timber harvest, filling, and dredging.
-These major activities impacted the shoreline early on in Mukilteo's history.
-Within the City of Mukilteo, the population is projected to increase totarget is 22,00021,812 persons by 20325, reaching total population capacity based on Snohomish County Tomorrow reconciled population growth targets (Snohomish County 2018).
-With just over $\frac{2,000}{1,200}$ additional people and similar growth in employment, the city is nearing build-out.
-Collectively, these factors are not likely to alter the basin conditions that contribute to the ecological functions within the area except development adjacent to the Paine Field Asirport.
-The advent of the Growth Management Act (GMA), the Mukilteo Comprehensive Plan, the Harbour Pointe Master Plan, and the critical area codes has protected much of the remaining undeveloped areas surrounding the drainages by placing them in parks and open space, which offers a significant opportunity to cumulatively enhance the streams and shoreline functions.
-In combination with these actions, the City of Mukilteo will assist in protecting its shoreline further through ongoing implementation of this updated 201911-Shoreline Master Program (SMP), comprehensively updated in 2011 and re-updated in 2019, and will integrate the program as required by the Growth Management Act (GMA) into the Mukilteo Comprehensive Plan (Comp.
-Plan) and regulations in the Mukilteo Municipal Code (MMC).
+These major activities impacted the shoreline early in Mukilteo's history.
+Within the City of Mukilteo, the population target is 21,812 persons by 2035, reaching total population capacity based on Snohomish County Tomorrow reconciled population growth targets (Snohomish County 2018).
+With just over 1,200 additional people and similar growth in employment, the city is nearing build-out.
+Collectively, these factors are not likely to alter the basin conditions that contribute to the ecological functions within the area except development adjacent to the Paine Field Airport.
+The advent of the GMA, the Mukilteo Comprehensive Plan, the Harbour Pointe Master Plan, and the critical area codes has protected much of the remaining undeveloped areas surrounding the drainages by placing them in parks and open space, which offers a significant opportunity to cumulatively enhance the streams and shoreline functions.
+In combination with these actions, the City of Mukilteo will assist in protecting its shoreline further through ongoing implementation of this Shoreline Master Program (SMP and will integrate the program as required by the GMA into the Mukilteo Comprehensive Plan (Comp.
+Plan) and regulations in the MMC.

-An explanation of Mukilteo's 201+9 periodic update process is contained in Chapter 9, along with a summary of the previous 2011 comprehensive update effort.
+An explanation of Mukilteo's 2019 periodic update process is contained in Chapter 9 Jurisdictional Limits

-Jurisdictional Limits

 Under the SMA, "shorelands" or "shoreland areas" refer to those lands extending landward for two hundred (200) feet in all directions as measured on a horizontal plane from the ordinary high water mark (OHWM); floodways and contiguous floodplain areas landward 200 feet from such floodways; and all wetlands and river deltas associated with the streams (greater than 20 cubic feet per second [cfs]), lakes, and tidal waters.
 According to the SMA, the shorelines within the City of Mukilteo that lie "seaward from the line of extreme low tide" are shorelines of statewide significance.
-All are subject to Title 17B MMC and the same to be designated as to location by the department of ecology.
-Examples of shoreline definitions are shown in Diagram A and t he shoreline boundary is shown on Figure 2, a 200-foot shoreline zone where this SMP plan and shoreline codes Title 17B MMC shoreline codes are in effect.
+Examples of shoreline definitions are shown in Diagram A and the shoreline boundary is shown on Figure 2, a 200-foot shoreline zone where this SMP and Title 17B MMC shoreline codes are in effect.